MoonVerma25/PS947-Assignment3/README.md

 # Question 1:
 #Repository has been made on github in which changes has been commited.
+Collaborates has been added and the repository is public.